Risk Management

 • Building a flexible supply system to respond to changes in the market environment

-• Investment in infrastructure (production lines, etc.) that will enable the group to respond to the increase in demand during the peak seasons more readily
+• CAPEX investment in infrastructure (production lines, etc.) that will enable the group to respond to the increase in demand during the peak seasons more readily

 • Systems enhancements to enable timely sharing of inventory status

-Climate change Risk of raw material shortages including water and agricultural products or operational impacts due to adverse weather associated with climate change.
+Climate change Becoming short of raw materials including water and agricultural products due to climate change

 • Reduced commodity availability and product supply